 Want to take photos, draw political cartoons or shoot videos?
 We have a need for that too.

 Best of all, Neon Tommy is not tied down by old media rules.
 Prefer lists, slideshows or video reports to articles?
 Then do those instead.
 Whatever you want to try, whatever you want to do, we're more than happy to work with you to make that idea happen.
 We've had people interested in blogging dinner recipes and writing travel columns.

 You calibrate your involvement to fit your schedule and your calendar.
 Get heavily involved and you can quickly find yourself in a paid position.

 Why would I want to work for Neon Tommy?

-Though just three-and-a-half-years-old, Neon Tommy is America's most widely-read daily university-based online news publication.
-We won 10 Los Angeles Press Club awards in 2012, spanning both student and professional categories.
-Compare that to the L.A.
-Times' 14 awards and the L.A.
-Weekly's 13 awards.
+Though just five-and-a-half-years-old, Neon Tommy is America's most widely-read daily university-based online news publication.
+We have won multiple Los Angeles Press Club awards througout the years, spanning both student and professional categories.

 We're also repeat winners of USC's Most Innovative Student Organization award.

 By working for Neon Tommy, you can build your brand from day one.
 Your work is seen by thousands of people across the country.
 By the time you graduate, you won't just have platitudes, clips or a reel, but rather a living archive of already completed reporting, producing or social media-ing.